libra2org/libra2-core/crates/libra2-ledger/README.md

 - get_public_key()
 - sign_txn()

-NOTE: All methods and commands requires the user to have Aptos ledger app unlocked and open
+NOTE: All methods and commands requires the user to have Libra2 ledger app unlocked and open

 ## Examples